zephyrproject-rtos/zephyr/doc/getting_started/developing.rst

 The :ref:`application` section collects all the information you need to develop, run and build your Zephyr applications.

-The :ref:`contributing_code` section collects all the project's guidelines regarding code collaboration, code style and Gerrit use.
+The :ref:`code` section collects all the project's guidelines regarding code collaboration, code style and Gerrit use.
 Be sure to test your development before submitting it to Gerrit.

-The :ref:`zephyr_primer` section contains detailed information regarding micro- and nanokernel services and their functionality.
+The :ref:`kernel` section contains detailed information regarding micro- and nanokernel services and their functionality.

 The :ref:`api` section contains the detailed information of all the available